Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

   * The draft angle is measured in radians.
   * The draft direction is determined by the argument -INTERNAL
-  * The argument Ri/Ro deftermines wether the corner edges of the draft surfaces are angular or rounded.
+  * The argument Ri/Ro deftermines whether the corner edges of the draft surfaces are angular or rounded.
   * Arguments that can be used to define the surface distance are:
    * length, a defined distance
    * shape, until the surface contacts a shape